-Revenue projections for Washington are slightly up
+Revenue projections for Washington state are slightly up

 - Sam Elliott rides again as ‘The Hero’

-Inslee has said he would not accept a temporary short-term budget to get them through the next month, saying that he doesn’t want to create a situation where the state is running month-to-month with ongoing stopgap funding plans.
+Inslee has said he would not accept a temporary short-term budget to get them through the next month, saying he doesn’t want to create a situation where the state is running month-to-month with ongoing stopgap funding plans.

 But Republican Sen. John Braun, a member of the council and the Senate’s main budget writer, said that while lawmakers’ sole focus is on getting the budget done before June 30, he said he has a backup plan just in case it becomes clear they are going to run out of time.

-“Of course we’ve thought about what could happen and we’re not going to allow the government to shut down,” he said, but wouldn’t release specifics of what such a plan would look like.
+“Of course we’ve thought about what could happen and we’re not going to allow the government to shut down,” he said, but he wouldn’t release specifics of what such a plan would look like.

-Democratic state Rep. Timm Ormsby, a fellow member of the council and chairman of the House Appropriations committee, agreed with the goal of getting the budget done by the end of the month, but acknowledged that “we have to consider all options so that we don’t have a devastating shutdown.”
+Democratic state Rep. Timm Ormsby, a fellow member of the council and chairman of the House Appropriations Committee, agreed with the goal of getting the budget done by the end of the month, but acknowledged, “We have to consider all options so that we don’t have a devastating shutdown.”

-Contingency plans for a potential shutdown have been ongoing for weeks, and notices will go out later this week to about 32,000 state workers warning them they will be temporarily laid off if a budget is not in place by the deadline.
+Contingency plans for a potential shutdown have been ongoing for weeks, and notices will go out this week to about 32,000 state workers warning them they will be temporarily laid off if a budget is not in place by the deadline.
 A partial shutdown would affect everything from community supervision of offenders on probation, to meal services to the elderly to reservations made at state parks.

 While Washington state has never had a partial government shutdown, the Legislature has taken its budget talks to the brink before, including in 2013 and 2015, with budgets not signed by the governor until June 30 both years.